 For several years, I was privileged to moderate a panel discussion on networking for the State University of New York (SUNY)-Levin Institute’s JumpStart program for new entrepreneurs.

-This panel contained a lively mix of people, including some very extraverted extraverts.* Both of these gentlemen (each was quite delightful in his own way) liked to set pre-networking goals for themselves, such as:
+This panel contained a lively mix of people, including two very extraverted extraverts.* These people (each was quite delightful in their own way) liked to set pre-networking goals for themselves, such as:

 - “I will meet every single person at this event.”